 88.3 km (54.9 miles) (1hr) from Pismo Beach

 This estate is unbelievable and well worth the visit.
-Owing to the considerable size of the property, there are several different tours on offer, in order to show off all 165 rooms.
+Owing to the considerable size of the property, there are several different tours on offer, to show off all 165 rooms.
 The Grand Rooms Tour is incredible and escorts you to some of the most impressive spaces in the castle.

 If you want to get a thorough idea of the extent of the castle, you can always opt to do more than one tour if you have time.
-All the tours are led by a knowledgeable guide who share valuable insight into the history of the grounds.
+All the tours are led by a knowledgeable guide who shares valuable insight into the history of the grounds.